-Active students may not be placed in temporary staff job codes.
+Active CU students may not be placed in temporary staff job codes.
 Instead, they should be placed in an appropriate student job code.
-If they are no longer students, they must be terminated from their student roles prior to hire in the temporary roles (or transferred from student role to temporary role if both are within the same department).

 Temporary Services Through Staffing Agencies

 - Processes for staffing agencies work through the CU Procurement Service Center (PSC). - Information on how to buy temporary services can be found on the PSC website.